Information for employers and students on what the new apprenticeship changes mean for you…

 Biographies for the honorary officers on the CIPFA Institute Council

-He was elected to CIPFA Council in 2010 and has chaired Group Board, Policy & Standards Board and CIPFA’s Aligning Public Services Working Group.
-He is also immediate Past-President of the Society of County Treasurers.
+He was elected to CIPFA Council in 2010 and has chaired the Group Board, Policy and Standards Board and CIPFA’s Aligning Public Services Working Group.
+He is also immediate past-president of the Society of County Treasurers.

 Sarah spends much of her time between the north of England and London, leading the firm’s public sector assurance and advisory practice.
 Sarah has been lucky to work with a variety of clients over the last 25 years, seeing most recently the devolution changes across Greater Manchester first hand.
 Previously, Sarah was a partner at RSM Robson Rhodes, and before that was with the Audit Commission in Bristol and Yorkshire.